marinasundstrom/CheckedExceptions/README.md

 - **Thoughtful Design:** The analyzer prompts developers to carefully consider their exception handling strategies, balancing between catching exceptions locally and declaring them for higher-level handling.

-Unlike Java's checked exceptions, **CheckedExceptionsAnalyzer** is **opt-in** and treats exceptions as **warnings by default**, allowing developers to gradually integrate checked exception practices without overwhelming their existing codebases.
+Unlike Java's checked exceptions, **CheckedExceptions** is **opt-in** and treats exceptions as **warnings by default**, allowing developers to gradually integrate checked exception practices without overwhelming their existing codebases.

 ## Features